FernleafSystems/Shield-Security-for-WordPress/readme.txt

 1. More robust cookie values using MD5s
 1. Blocks plugin options updating right at the point of WordPress options update so nothing can rewrite the actual plugin options.
-1. Locks the current Admin Access session to your IP address - effectively only 1 Simple Firewall admin allowed at a time.
+1. Locks the current Admin Access session to your IP address - effectively only 1 Shield admin allowed at a time.

 = 2.6.2 =